juju/docs/src/en/clouds-lxd-advanced.md

    usb
 ```

- - A profile is upgraded during the upgrade of the charm
+ - Profiles are upgraded during the upgrade of the charm
    (`juju upgrade-charm`).
- - A profile is exposed at the machine level by using either the `show-machine`
+ - Profiles are displayed at the machine level by using either the
-   command or the `status --format=yaml` command.
-Below is an example of the
+   `show-machine` command or the `status --format=yaml` command.
+Below is an
-   kind of information that can be obtained from either of these two commands:
+   example of the kind of information that can be obtained from either of these
+   two commands:

 ```no-highlight
    lxd-profiles: